timmermansjoy/Turtlebot/README.md

 ### Things we are proud of

-- Implimented LIDAR system with no online resources
+- Implemented LIDAR system with no online resources
-- Impliment Machine learning
+- Implemented Machine learning
 - Smoothness on cornering when driving backwards
 - Smoothness on obstacle avoidance with LIDAR
 - Decently documented code